rytswd/get-istio-multicluster/docs/kind-based/README.md

 - Armadillo will set up Istio IngressGateway with 32001 NodePort
 - Bison will set up Istio IngressGateway with 32002 NodePort
+- Dolphin will set up Istio IngressGateway with 32004 NodePort

 </details>